HemiLink Early Training Methods

 3. Identifying Deficits and Solutions

 Through the program, parents will learn how to identify specific areas of attention deficit in their child.
-Once these areas are recognized, the program provides targeted strategies that are most effective in addressing these unique challenges, helping children manage impulsivity, focus, and decision-making.
+Once these areas are recognized, the program provides targeted strategies that are most effective in addressing these unique challenges, teaching parents how to help children manage impulsivity, focus, and decision-making.

 4. Improved Family Dynamics